MDAnalysis/MDAnalysis.github.io/_posts/2024-05-14-ASUworkshop.md

 PHX airport is 5.5 miles (10 minutes by car/rideshare) from the workshop venue.

-#### Car/rideshare

-To get from the airport to Tempe either take a cab (traditional or self-driving Waymo) or rideshare (Lyft, Uber).

-However, public transport works quite well, too.

 #### Public transport (Light Rail)

 The [Valley Metro Light Rail][Light Rail] connects the airport to Tempe along an West-East axis.
+If your destination is near a Light Rail stop then public transport works well:

 #.
 Take the free *[PHX SkyTrain][]* from the terminal to the **44th St/Washington**
 Metro Rail stop.